HandanMajied2024/HandanMajied2024/README.md

-interested in robots
+UX/UI Designer

+Python, C++
+HTML, CSS

-currently learning python, c++, ReTI and Html looking to collaborate on small projects to improve The cat on my profie pic is called Tuttie and is the best boi
+Currently focused on frontend developement but looking to collaborate on small projects to improve my backend-skills.

 <!---
 HandanMajied2024/HandanMajied2024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.